LimpidTech/django-navigen/README.md

 # django navigation
 #### Brandon R. Stoner <monokrome@monokro.me>

+## What is this?
-Provides navigation components to simplify dynamic navigation menu generation in django.
+The django-navigation application provides components that simplify the creation of dynamic navigation menus in django.